encode/django-rest-framework/docs/api-guide/parsers.md

 To implement a custom parser, you should override `BaseParser`, set the `.media_type` property, and implement the `.parse(self, stream, media_type, parser_context)` method.

-The method should return the data that will be used to populate the `request.DATA` property.
+The method should return the data that will be used to populate the `request.data` property.

 The arguments passed to `.parse()` are: